How to Create a Partnership Agreement in Kentucky

 If the partnership is open to new partners in the future, the procedures for admitting new partners must be specified in this contract.
 This section should also address the effects of the additional partners on the partnership’s ownership structure, adjustment to partners’ responsibilities, and whether voting is essential for the admission of new partners or not.

-Whether you’re doing business in Bowling Green, Louisville, Frankfort, Lexington, Owensboro, Paducah, or any other city in Kentucky, you can download our free Partnership Agreement form and start creating yours today.
+To create a partnership agreement in Bowling Green, Louisville, Frankfort, Lexington, Owensboro, Paducah, or any other city in Kentucky, download our free partnership agreement form here today.